-CH 102 3 Science in Society: Modern Topics in Chemistry
+CH 110 3 Science in Society: Modern Topics in Chemistry

-CH 102 will present chemistry in the context of significant social, political, economic and ethical issues.
-It will cover current topics like ozone depletion, global climate change, alternative energy sources, nuclear power and drug design and the underlying chemical principles needed to understand these issues.
-Class time will be divided between lectures, discussions, student presentations and hands-on lab activities.
-Upon successful completion of CH102 students will be capable of making informed decisions about many of the issues prevalent in modern society that are based on fundamental concepts in chemistry.
-(Prior knowledge of chemistry is not required) This course fulfills the general education requirement.
+This course presents chemistry in the context of significant social, political, economic and ethical issues.
+This course covers current topics like ozone depletion, global climate change, alternative energy sources, nuclear power and drug design and the underlying chemical principles needed to understand these issues.
+Upon successful completion of CH110, students will be capable of making informed decisions about many of the issues prevalent in modern society that are based on fundamental concepts in chemistry.
+Prior knowledge of chemistry is not required.
+This course fulfills the general education requirement.

-CH 201 3 or 4 General Chemistry I
+CH 240 4 General Chemistry I with Lab